daniellenasc/projeto-livraria-fabula/README.md

 https://slides.com/d/NB9VHQs/live

-## About the developement team
+## About the development team
-We are web developers trained by Ironhack and this is are second project.
+We are web developers trained by Ironhack and this is our second project.
 [Camila Beisiegel](https://github.com/CPBeisiegel)

 [Danielle Nascimento](https://github.com/daniellenasc)